 Separate bank accounts for the business are a must.
 I suggest to my clients that forming an LLC both protects other assets from legal disputes arising from your sale of dogs and is an indication that they intend to be a business.
 A single-member LLC is still ignored for tax reporting, as you use the same Schedule C on your 1040 as before for tax reporting.
 If there are profits in the business, you can transfer funds from the business account to personal accounts as needed, as you will be taxed on the profit, so it is your money – after tax.

-Your expertise in the business and the amount of time and effort you spend in it counts towards the profit motive.
+Your expertise in the business and the amount of time and effort you spend in it counts toward the profit motive.
 Even if you spend little time, it will not be counted against you if you have qualified hired employees to carry on the activity.

 Occasional profits, if any, earned in relation to the amount of losses, and in relation to the taxpayer’s investment in the activity, may indicate intent.
 An occasional small profit in one year, mixed with large losses in other years or large taxpayer investments may indicate the activity is a hobby.
 Substantial occasional profits mixed with frequent small losses or investments may indicate a business.